-The Assessment Co-ordinator will monitor and track progress and in liaison with the SENCO will evaluate the effectiveness of interventions, adapting where necessary.
+The SENCO will monitor and track progress and will evaluate the effectiveness of interventions, adapting where necessary.

-Other teaching staff will be kept up to date informally by the Head/SENCO and formally at staff meetings and training.
+Other teaching staff will be kept up to date informally by the Headteacher/ SENCO and formally at staff meetings and training.

 Teaching assistants who support individual pupils and groups of pupils need to have a wide range of curriculum and special educational needs knowledge.
 This will be regularly updated by the SENCO and relevant curriculum co-ordinators through regular INSET training.
 They will also attend relevant training to develop their knowledge and expertise to enable them to support children with specific difficulties.